bustle/ember-mobiledoc-editor/README.md

 * `cards`, an array of available cards for use by the editor.
 Jump to the section on [Component-based cards](#component-based-cards) for more detail on how to use cards with Ember components.
+* `atoms`, an array of available atoms for use by the editor.
+Jump to the section on [Component-based atoms](#component-based-atoms) for more detail on how to use atoms with Ember components.
 * `spellcheck` boolean
 * `autofocus` boolean
 * `placeholder` string -- the placeholder text to display when the mobiledoc is blank